 Reformat and partition your startup disk.

-Before installing a previously-released version of macOS, you must first erase your startup disk to Mac OS Extended (Journaled).
-Partitioning your startup disk and its partitions permanently deletes all of the data stored on it.
+Before installing a previously-released version of macOS, you must first Partition your startup disk to Mac OS Extended (Journaled).
+Partitioning your startup disk permanently deletes all of the data stored on it.
 To begin, select Disk Utility from the macOS Utilities window of macOS Recovery, then select your startup disk.
 Be sure you are selecting the entire disk (not the volume name indented beneath it), then click Partition.
 Under Format, be sure to select Mac OS Extended (Journaled).
 When done, quit Disk Utility to return to the macOS Utilities window.

 Restore from your Time Machine Backup.